ajhenley/gitbook/comparing_strings.md

 The regular relational operators do not work with Strings.Only primitives.

 ####Do this:
-Fix the following program so it works.Note: In order to keep you on your feet the complete program is not shown.
-Figure out the rest.
+Fix the following program so it works.Note: To keep you on your feet the complete program is not shown.
+It's up to you to figure out the rest.

 ```java
     public static void main(String []args){